-There is no better way to get a taste of Hobart than the hop on hop off city bus.
+The hop on, hop off bus in Hobart is a great way to see the city .
 It is an historical degustation.
-In 90 minutes you sample sites which are not only integral to Tasmania’s history, they are woven into the fabric of Australia.
+In this 90 minutes city loop tour you experience sites which are not only integral to Tasmania’s history, they are woven into the fabric of Australia.

 Each seat on the bus has its own audio system.
 It allows you to listen to the commentary in one of eight languages including English.
 Complimentary headsets are available on the bus.